American University in Bulgaria

 Students typically enroll in 4-5 classes per term which averages to 15 hours in class per week.
 A term runs for 15 weeks.

-Courses can be found on the Course Schedule section of the following link: https://www.aubg.edu/academics/registrars-schedules
+Courses can be found under the Course Schedule section.

 ISEP Exchange: Students live in shared rooms in on-campus residence halls and receive a stipend to purchase meals at the campus cafeterias.
 Additionally, common cooking facilities are available.